-When I say, “Search Engine Optimisation”, do you feel your brain fading into sleep mode?
+When I say, "Search Engine Optimisation”, do you feel your brain fading into sleep mode?
 Stop!
 SEO doesn’t have to be as daunting as it sounds.
-While there are many highly technical elements of SEO, most on-page techniques can be managed by the everyday user.
-Here are just a few simple tools you can start using now to improve your SEO game:
+In this post, we're going to provide you with 7 free and easy-to-use SEO tools.

 1. Google Analytics

 Before you get deep into keyword insertion, first it’s crucial to get to know your traffic.

 Google Analytics is a web-based analytics tool that you can install for free on your website.
 You can also link it to your GoogleAds account.
 It's a hefty little tool for learning about the intricacies of your audience’s online behaviour.

 Here’s what information Google Analytics can tell you:

 - The geographical location your audience searches from